 At the John Innes Centre and the Sainsbury Laboratory we believe that to achieve this, a variety of approaches to crop improvement including plant breeding and genetic modification (GM) are essential.

-Agricultural sciences have already led to significant improvements in food production and the JIC contributed to the crop genetic improvements that underpinned the green revolution.
+Agricultural sciences have already led to significant improvements in food production and the John Innes Centre contributed to the crop genetic improvements that underpinned the green revolution.
 We have a unique historical perspective on genetic research and its application to horticulture and agriculture and we have played a key role in the development of GM, not only in the improvement of gene transfer techniques but also in studying genetically modified plants in glasshouse and field trials.

 We see no science-based causes for concern with GM other than those issues that could arise from any genetic change that affects the performance of plants and microbes, for instance via breeding.
 The safety of commercial GM products is governed by an extensive regulatory framework, backed by years of careful testing of the technology and its products.
-GM crops have been grown extensively around the world for twenty years and there have been no human health problems resulting from consumption of GM products.
+GM crops have been grown extensively around the world for 20 years and there have been no human health problems resulting from consumption of GM products.

 GM crops should continue to be regulated and extensively trialled before adoption and eventual commercialisation.
 However, crops developed using GM and other genetic techniques should now be regulated according to the new traits introduced, rather than how they are made.
 Many years of application of the precautionary principle have shown GM methods themselves to be safe, and we would welcome a reduced and more evidence-based level of regulation.